 Hurricanes can pack a powerful punch producing wind speeds over 74 miles per hour according to the National Weather Service’s National Hurricane Center.

-“The fact is that many offices, hotels, shopping centers and other commercial properties may be leveled or flooded by Hurricane Joaquin and repairing this damage could be costly,” said Steve Surace, Vice President of Utica-based Adjusters International which handles claims throughout the North East.
+“The fact is that many offices, hotels, shopping centers and other commercial properties may be leveled or flooded by a hurricane and repairing this damage could be costly,” said Steve Vanuga, Principal at Adjusters International/Basloe, Levin & Cuccaro, which handles claims throughout the North East.
 “Business owners who truly understand their insurance policies know that these claims can be especially challenging because of the many exclusions and coverage issues that come into play.”

 In order to help those commercial policyholders who are busy protecting their properties from the coming storm, we put together some common mistakes that business owners make when filing hurricane insurance claims:

 1.)
 They don’t understand that hurricanes can cause both wind and water damage

 Hurricanes frequently tear roofs off of buildings and shatter doors and windows, opening the structure up to wind and water damage.
 Wind damage can cause both obvious and hidden damages.
 Identifying the impact of the high winds or direct impact of a hurricane on the structural integrity of a building is complicated and often leads to significant disputes between property owners and insurance companies on how to properly repair a building.

 Water damage, resulting from heavy rain entering openings created by the wind can also create challenges.
 For example; identifying what building materials can be properly dried out versus what building materials must be replaced.
 And, if the storm brings flooding with it, the water damage from flooding is a completely different peril which must be claimed separately, if covered at all.